 Our Mission: Understanding Minds to Improve Lives

-We believe a worthwhile goal is to diagnose and treat patients in an individualized fashion, based on their profile of genes, biomarkers, and phenes (quantitative phenotypic data, including clinical information), using a combination of low-dose rational polypharmacy and lifestyle changes (exercise, nutrition, behaviors), promoting whole-body health, to get synergistic benefits and minimize side-effects.
-Personalized diagnosis and treatment, for every patient, in every doctor's office!
+We believe a worthwhile goal is to diagnose and treat patients in an individualized fashion, based on their profile of genes, biomarkers, and phenes (quantitative phenotypic data, including clinical and daily life information), using a combination of low-dose rational polypharmacy and lifestyle changes (exercise, nutrition, behaviors), promoting whole-body health, to get synergistic benefits and minimize side-effects.
+Personalized diagnosis and treatment, for every patient, in every doctor's office.

 Biomarkers (for example, certain RNA or protein molecules in the blood) are objective and measurable indicators of a specific biological state or illness.
 They have the potential to illuminate the pathogenesis of disease and to transform its management.
 You cannot change what you cannot measure.
 Biomarkers may aid in tracking disease and selecting appropriate treatments.

 "The future is already here – it's just not evenly distributed" -William Gibson

 “Knowledge is always a good thing- and more of it should be shared” –Sergey Brin, Google